milkbottledude/Kaggle-Insurance_Machine_Learning/README.md

 Before submitting, lets give the model one final test on our mocktest data.
 RMSLE for this unseen mocktest data was 1.17 (2dp).
 Overall not a bad first fit, but there is still room for improvement.
 For now lets submit it first and see whats the public RMSLE score.

-Edit: public RMSLE score - 1.07498, current leaderboard position - 427/929 (54th percentile, big jump)
+Edit: public RMSLE score - 1.07498, new leaderboard position - 427/929 (54th percentile, big jump)

 ## Version 25: Adjusting neuron(unit) number.
 A very pleasant surpise to have such a huge improvement in score after using a relatively simple and default neural network model.
 But as mentioned in the previous version, there are still problems that need to be ironed out.
 One of which might be overfitting, which is indicated by the rapid reduction of training loss which contrasts to the miniscule dip in validation loss in the earlier epochs.
 This could be due to 3 reasons: 1) Too many neurons in the layers, aka model is too wide, 2) too many layers, aka model is too deep, or 3) batch_size value is too large during training.
 These three factors lead to the model learning incorrect patterns that have nothing to do with insurance premiums instead of fitting to general trends.